 This publication on developing visual elements (colors, images, navigation, and links) on the web is the fourth of a four-part series on writing and designing for the web.
 This series also covers how to write and design a basic Web page, understand the difference between good and bad websites, and integrate the basics of HTML.

 Colors on the web are formed on your computer display monitor using a six-number system called a hexadecimal color number.
 This formula converts the colors your computer monitor displays to mathematical equivalents of other colors.
-You can use any color you want in an HTML page, but there is a standard 216 color palette that offers a choice of colors that will appear unchanged on almost any computer platform (PC or Macintosh) or browser (Internet Explorer, Firefox, Safari, and others).
+You can use any color you want in an HTML page, but there is a standard 216 color palette that offers a choice of colors that will appear unchanged on almost any computer platform (PC or Macintosh) or browser (Chrome, Firefox, Safari, and others).
 The system color palettes in Windows for the PC and the Mac are quite different, and this discrepancy occurs with many other computer systems too.
 The 216 web safe colors display the same way on any monitor system.
+High-end monitors used for graphic design and video editing are able to display richer colors and more of the color gamut.
+Monitors can also be calibrated and profiled to ensure a color’s universal appearance.

 The hexadecimal color designation for black is #000000 and for white is #FFFFFF.
 There are charts that show the hexadecimal values for specific colors.
 Web-editing programs let you pick colors visually, so you do not need to remember all of them (see Figure 1).
 If you want to match a specific color on a button to a banner you are adding to a page, you may need to use the specific hexadecimal values, since your eye is not sensitive enough to see the difference.
 You can insert the hexadecimal color by typing in the values in an HTML editor or inserting the color as part of an HTML tag.